Marydesh/m-blog-2024/README.md

 WHEN I am idle on the site for more than a set time THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts

+# Tech Blog - Model-View-Controller (MVC) Challenge

+## Overview

+This project is about creating a website where people who work with technology can share their thoughts and experiences.
+It's similar to a blog, where users can write articles and comment on other people's posts.
+We're building it from scratch following a specific structure called Model-View-Controller (MVC).
+For making the website look good and function well, we're using technologies like Handlebars.js for creating pages, Sequelize for working with the database, and a tool called express-session to handle user logins.

+## What You Can Do

+### As a Developer Who Writes About Tech, You Can:

+- Share your ideas and opinions by writing articles and blog posts.
+- Read and comment on other developers' posts.

+## What the Website Can Do

+### Homepage:

+When you first go to the site, you'll see the homepage.
+It shows any existing blog posts and has links for going back to the homepage or to your personal dashboard.
+You'll also see a button to log in if you're not already logged in.

+### Navigation:

+You can move around the website by clicking on links.
+If you try to go to a page and you're not logged in, you'll be asked to sign up or log in.

+### User Authentication:

+If you're new to the site, you can sign up by creating a username and password.
+After signing up, you can log in and out whenever you want.

+### Dashboard:

+Once you're logged in, you'll see your personal dashboard.
+From here, you can manage your blog posts.
+You can create new ones, edit existing ones, or even delete them.

+### Blog Posts:

+You can read blog posts written by others.
+Each post shows the title, content, who wrote it, and when it was published.
+You can also leave comments on posts.

+### Session Management:

+If you're inactive on the site for too long, you'll be asked to log in again for security reasons.

+## Technologies We're Using

+- **Express.js**: Backend framework for Node.js.
+- **Handlebars.js**: Templating engine for generating HTML content.
+- **Sequelize**: Object-Relational Mapping (ORM) library for interacting with databases.
+- **express-session**: npm package for handling user authentication and session management.